sitati-elsis/pleo-challenge/PROGRESS.md

 Lets have a unique constrait on the `event_id` so that we avoid duplicates.

 Lets have a `type` and `event_at` field.
 They may be useful for sharding and lookups later on.

+## ETL Implementation

+### Event validation

+We can probably validate the event data before saving by checking:

+1. If the even json filename is a UUID format

+2. if it has the following fields.

+    - metadata
+    - payload

+ Make sure the table is created when the service spins up

+ What do we do with the files we have read already.
+ In a better system give more time we could archive it for this implementation we will delete it.

+ We will keep an open loop that listens for new files in the events folder at intervals to process the files.

+ A better implementation is to have those files on s3 and use something fancy like an s3 sensor.